 Santana is admitted to practice in Montana Administrative matters, Montana City Courts, Montana Justice Courts, Montana District Courts, Montana Federal District Courts and the 9th Circuit Court of Appeals.

 Santana has three adopted children.
-When she is not in court or at the office, she spends the bulk of her free time with her daughter, volunteering, running, traveling, visiting her son at college and attending her daughter’s basketball games.
+When she is not in court or at the office, she spends the bulk of her free time with her daughter, volunteering, running, traveling, and attending her daughter’s volleyball games.

 After attending middle school and high school in Great Falls, Laurie obtained her History and Law degrees at the University of Arizona.
 While in law school, Laurie interned and volunteered in many public interest law offices, and at graduation she received the school’s first annual public service award.
 Following graduation, she worked as a criminal advocate for the Tohono O’odham Nation and civil clerk for the city of Tucson.
 After a few years she left the practice of law to work from home managing her husband’s tree service and landscaping business while raising three children.
 As time allowed, she took on more responsibility and roles in the business, including laborer and crew manager.
 Her family bought a house in Kalispell in 1999 and spent summers there until they permanently relocated to the Flathead in 2005.
 They continue to enjoy the many outdoor activities available in the area, including camping, hiking, boating, downhill skiing, cross country skiing, playing and refereeing soccer, and they all train in martial arts.
 In her free time, Laurie has served as an officer on the boards of several nonprofits and has organized many fundraising events for her kids’ elementary school.
 Always eager for a challenge, Laurie is excited to combine her legal education with her experience in small business management, her commitment to family and community, and her appreciation for the merits of hard work.